 There are numerous ways to manage interest rate risk, but interest rate caps are one of the most straight forward and flexible options.
 A cap is a ceiling on a floating rate index such as SOFR.
 The borrower pays an upfront premium to buy what is essentially an insurance contract on floating rates for the term of the hedge.

 Caps are often used to hedge construction loans since they retain the ability to float lower, put a hard ceiling on rates, and have no potential prepayment penalty.
-Many construction lenders are even starting to require them!
+Many construction lenders are even requiring them!
 In this resource we’ll answer some of the frequently asked questions related to hedging construction loans.

 I put my equity in before drawing on the loan.
 How does that work with a cap?